Clustering and variable selection for categorical multivariate data: New criteria and non-asymptotic risk bounds

 \subsection{Main result}

-Our main theorem provides an oracle inequality for both Case~\ref{config:simple-multinomial} and Case~\ref{config:double-multinomial}.
-It links the Hellinger risk of the selected estimator to the Kullback-Leibler divergence $\KL$ between the true density and each model in the models collection.
-Unlike $\KL$ which is not a metric, the Hellinger distance $\h$ permits to take advantage of the metric properties (metric entropy) of the models.
+Our main result provides an oracle inequality for Case~\ref {config:simple-multinomial} and Case~\ref{config:double-multinomial}.
+This inequality links the Hellinger risk $\E_{P_0}[\h^2(P_0,\widehat{P}_{(\widehat {K}_n,\widehat{S}_n)})]$ of the selected estimator to the Kullback-Leibler divergence $\KL$ between the true density and each model in the model collection.
+Recall that for two probability distributions $P$ and~$Q$, and given $s$ and $t$ as density functions with respect to a common $\sigma$-finite measure~$\mu$, the Hellinger distance between $P$ and $Q$ is the quantity $\h(P,Q)$ defined by

+Unlike $\KL$, which is not a metric, the Hellinger distance $\h$ allowed us to take advantage of the metric properties (metric entropy) of the models.
+Use of the metric entropy may be avoided by directly investigating Talagrand's inequality, which forms the basis of our study.
+Such an investigation may then lead to an oracle inequality directly on the Kullback-Leibler risk (\ref{eq:KL-risk}) and with explicit constants; this remains to be done in our context.
+See \cite[S 2.2]{MaugisMichel2008thm} for more insight regarding this topic.